This procedure was updated to reflect local practice in November 2017.

 - Health ii: Applicants to adopt should be in reasonable good health and with the reasonable expectation of them being able to care for child/children into their adulthood;

 - Smoking: Due to the proven ill effects on health of both smoking & passive smoking this agency does not place children with adults who smoke unless there are exceptional circumstances which justify a deviation from this principle as being in the best interest of the child or children concerned.
-For those adoption applicants or members of a household who are in the process of stopping smoking, they should be advised that to be classed as a non-smoker involves having given up smoking for at least 12 months.
+This also includes e-cigarettes.
+For those adoption applicants or members of a household who are in the process of stopping smoking, they should be advised that to be classed as a non-smoker involves having given up smoking, including e-cigarettes for at least 6 months.

 If approved foster carers or family and friends carers who currently smoke apply to adopt a child in their care, the additional health risks to the child of remaining in a smoking household need to be carefully balanced against the benefits of the placement for the child.
 This assessment must be clearly documented on the child's case record and each case judged on its merit.